Last updated on November 2nd, 2023 at 08:49 pm

 As you read over the headlines each morning, do you ever think about what occupies your dog’s mind during the day?
 Well, they have their own ways of finding out what goes on in the world.
 And, dogs love to get the daily news too!
 Of course, a dog’s newspaper is not so much read by a dog (they have poor eyesight), as it is sniffed out and investigated.
 And my dogs always let me know when they are ready to get their day’s news!
 After watching me read my various e-papers for about an hour, they are totally bored.
 So, they jump on my lap, paw at me, and knock my iPad onto the floor.
 Sigh.
 Time to finish my coffee and head outside!

 Just like me, Charlotte and Georgia always start with the local news.
-Each morning we all tumble out of bed and bounce downstairs.
+Each morning, we all tumble out of bed and bounce downstairs.
 Next, the girls run all over the living room and kitchen and sniff out every corner just in case they missed a fallen crumb from the day before.
-Then as I start brewing coffee, they plunge through their doggie door and scour the yard for new scents, suspicious critters, or other new events that need to be investigated.
+Then, as I start brewing coffee, they plunge through their doggie door and scour the yard for new scents, suspicious critters, or other new events that mus be investigated.

 Checking out the backyard.